 Connecting Two or More Panels

-When connecting two or more solar panels to a Goal Zero Yeti, the Voc rating is as vital as with just one panel.
+When connecting two or more solar panels to a Goal Zero Yeti, the Vmp rating is as vital as with just one panel.
 The most important thing to do is wiring your panels in parallel and NOT series.
 Parallel adds the amperage together, with the voltage remaining the same.
-So if you have three 100W panels that are rated at 21.6 Voc, 5.5A, connecting them in parallel will output 16A (5.5*3) at 21.6V in good conditions, which the Yeti power stations can handle fine.
+If you wire panels in series, you’re going to exceed the 22V limit.

 A connector like this (click here) will let you connect two panels in parallel.
 Plug each positive wire into the same connector.
 Then you take both negative wires, plug those into the negative (black) male on the adapter that you’ll plug into the Goal Zero.